Pravargav/DSA_Note/leetcode-understoodlist-4.md

 }

 ```
--> Dijkstra's algorithm is BFS usning Priority Queue in place of Normal Queue
+-> Dijkstra's algorithm is BFS usning Priority Queue in place of Normal Queue(Greedy and Positive Edges Only)

 ->